Aerospace Program Management

 Student and Instructor Services 185 Extended Education Complex, University of Manitoba Winnipeg, MB, R3T 2N2 or by email: firstname.lastname@example.org

 Program Fee: $5,370.
 Full-time term fee is $1,790, part-time term fee is $895.

-- The program is unique in Manitoba and one of very few Aerospace-related programs in Canada.
+- The PAPM program is unique in Manitoba and one of very few Aerospace-related programs in Canada.

 - Military students are sponsored by the Canadian Forces School of Aerospace Studies (CFSAS).

-- A mix of students from different sectors (industry manufacturing/MRO, Air Force, government, academia) is beneficial to all participants.
+- A mix of students from different sectors (industry manufacturing/MRO, Air Force, government, academia) provides a dynamic and diverse classroom setting

 - Offered on a cohort-based schedule and can be completed in a minimum of 11 months

 What is a Post-Baccalaureate Certificate?